Getting Data

 3 min read

-Apple’s latest patent could change how we use styluses forever.
-The company has been granted a patent for an Apple Pencil that works not just on iPads, but on nearly any surface, even in mid-air.
+Apple’s latest patent could revolutionize the way we use styluses.
+The company has been granted a patent for an Apple Pencil that works not only on iPads, but on nearly any surface, including mid-air.

 The patent, titled "Input Device With Optical Sensors," describes a stylus that can track movement, orientation, and position in three-dimensional space.
 This means users could draw on wood, paper, walls, or simply in the air, with their strokes captured digitally.